Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

-\begin{theorem} Let $\cA$ be a Consensus algorithm that uses $\cO(n)$ reliable links concurrently when executed in networks with $n$ nodes.
-For all natural numbers $n$ and $\lambda \le n$, there exists a network~$\cG$ with stretch~$\lambda$ on which an execution of algorithm~$\cA$ takes $\Omega(n)$ rounds. \end{theorem}
+\begin{theorem} Let $\cA$ be a disconnected agreement algorithm that uses $\cO(n)$ reliable links concurrently when executed in networks with $n$ nodes.
+For all natural numbers $n$ and $\lambda \le n$, there exists a network~$\cG$ with the stretch~$\lambda$ on which some execution of algorithm~$\cA$ takes $\Omega(n)$ rounds. \end{theorem}